 1. Okonjima Nature Reserve and AfriCat Foundation

 The AfriCat Foundation brings together tourism and sustainability.
-Their focus is on the long-term survival and rehabilitation of Namibia’s wildlife, namely lions, cheetahs and leopards, through animal and environmental education, research, and the prevention of human-wildlife conflict.
+Their focus is on the long-term survival and rehabilitation of Namibia’s wildlife.
+Think lions, cheetahs and leopards.
+They work toward animal and environmental education, research, and the prevention of human-wildlife conflict.

-While staying at the luxury Okonjima Lodge, guest can learn and help with the AfriCat Foundation, set out on nature walks, and game drives.
+While staying at the luxurious Okonjima Lodge, guest can learn and help with the AfriCat Foundation, set out on nature walks, and partake in game drives.

 2. Sossusvlei Dunes